habuka036/wakame-vdc-wiki/en/usage_guide/basics.md

 You should be able to see your instance on this page.
 Under `State` it will say either *running* or *initializing*.
 If it's the latter then just wait for a while and refresh the page.
 It should get to the *running* state eventually.
 If it says *terminated*, then something went wrong.
 Make sure you've followed the steps in this guide correctly and check out the logs in the `/var/log/wakame-vdc` directory for clues.

 Once your instance has reached state *running*, it might still take a little while before you can ssh into it.
-The *running* state means that Wakame-vdc has started your instances.
+The *running* state means that Wakame-vdc has started your instance.
 It's equivalent to pressing the power button on a physical server.
 The instance is turned on but the OS still needs a little time to boot.

 You will also see the ip address that has been assigned to your instance.
 On the screenshot below that would be `192.168.3.2`.